Hapaxia/CheeseMap/README.md

 ## Note
 Cheese Map requires [SFML].
-> It's designed for the current and latest release (2.6) and has not yet been tested with SFML 3.
+> It's designed for the current and latest release (3.0)